Information for Travellers

 How can I be safe if I am considered an essential worker or health care worker?

-- Practice social distancing (maintain a distance of at least 2 metres from others)
+- Practice physical distancing (maintain a distance of at least 2 metres from others)

 - Use personal protective equipment as necessary